emilwest/stats_notes/README.md

 # Mixed model
 https://m-clark.github.io/mixed-models-with-R/random_intercepts.html

-ranodm intercepts model: gruppspecifika intercept med egna unika effekter: tex (1 | student) interceptet 1 får variera mellan student till student lägg till random effects till vänster om |
+Random intercepts model: group-specific intercepts with own unique effects.
+E.g. (1 | student) the intercept 1 is allowed to vary between student to student.
+The random effect is to the left of |

 # Read excel files in R: